 For years I was bullied and alienated.
 I went to a school that was majority white and well off.
 I was afraid to express my opinions, of talking about the things that were important to my culture.
 This wasn’t a fear that was instilled in my home life.
 The self-hate I felt was taught to me and ingrained in me for years by those who didn’t understand who I was or where I came from.
 I was afraid that who I was wasn’t good enough.
 It wasn’t until later when I was around more like-minded people and those who had genuine love for me that I started to realize my worth.
 I’m not afraid anymore.
 I love who I am.

-I failed a LOT in 2016.
+failed a LOT.
 I am most proud of seeing through the smoke of it all and upholding my core values as a first priority.
 Like many times before, I was put in a situation where who I was was to be molded and shifted constantly in order to “fit in.”
 (This is not my goal.)
 My thoughts and feelings had to be suppressed and my creativity was suffering.
 When I felt the most lost I followed my heart and my passions.
 The blog that had been in my mind for years was started, I began to DJ more sets, I wrote poetry, did photoshoots, got published in a magazine, filmed a commercial, wrote songs, learned music production and painted.
 These are goals I have always wanted to realize and I feel so at peace and so overjoyed to have had the opportunity to even be paid for SOME my passions.